siobhanlgorman/After-the-Party/README.md

 ## Overview
 After the Party is a lighthearted zombie escape game which runs in a mock terminal on Heroku.
 The player wakes up after a party in an unfamiliar house where everyone else seems to have turned into zombies.
+They have to find a way to safety out of the house through various rooms and using various weapons or tools.

 ## How to Play
 * After the Party is a text-based adventure game where the player inputs their based on prompts.
 The player then navigates their way around the house trying to get out safely.
 The player chooses Yes/No to open doors to different rooms, turn left/right, attack/run.